Things to do around Freycinet & The East Coast, Tasmania

 things-to-do-around-freycinet-tasmania

-Looking for Things to do around Freycinet, Tasmania?
-But first, be met by dramatic pink hued granite peaks, of the HAZARDS mountain range.
-Turn 180 degrees to face pristine beaches, crystal-clear waters, including the iconic Wineglass Bay.
+Looking for Things to do around Freycinet & The East Coast, Tasmania?
+But first, be met by dramatic pink hued granite peaks, of the Hazards mountain range.
+Turn 180 degrees to face pristine beaches, crystal-clear waters including the iconic Wineglass Bay.
 Its unique mix of wilderness, abundant wildlife, and outdoor adventures like hiking, kayaking, and wine tasting makes it a must-visit destination in Tasmania.

-Explore & Discover Things to Do around Freycinet, Tasmania
+Explore & Discover Things to do around Freycinet & The East Coast, Tasmania

 • Freycinet National Park boasts that it has a magic all of its own, which is true.
 It is unique and its jewel in the crown is Wineglass Bay with its dramatic, curvaceous shape wrapping around pure waters and Instagrammable views.
-You don’t need to be a fixated walker because the Park has a various grades of short walks worth exploring.
-It’s up to you whether a gentle stroll or a more adventurous challenge you’re seeking; a a walk with ocean views, sandy beaches and rocky coves or tackling mountain summits, forests brimming with birdlife and wildlife.
-This interactive map will help you decide on the kind or walking experience you’ll truly enjoy.
-Another resource is Thoroughly Travel, a complete guide to the park.
+You don’t need to be a fixated walker because the Park has a variety of grades of short walks worth exploring.
+From a gentle stroll or an adventurous challenge; a walk with ocean views, sandy beaches and rocky coves or tackling mountain summits, forests brimming with birdlife and wildlife.
+This interactive map will help you.
+Also Thoroughly Travel is a complete guide to the park.
 Engage in guided mindfulness walks through the Freycinet National Park, focusing on the natural healing power of nature, the sights, sounds, and smells of the wilderness.

 • Wineglass Bay Lookout: A short but rewarding hike with panoramic views of one of Tasmania’s most iconic beaches.

-• Cape Tourville Lighthouse: A super easy short walk (Grade 1) covering 600metres, or 20 minutes, to a scenic lighthouse, offering dramatic views of the coastline.
+• Cape Tourville Lighthouse: A super easy short walk (Grade 1) covering 600 m, or 20 minutes to a scenic lighthouse, offering dramatic views of the coastline.

 • The coastal landscape here is nothing short of dramatic, with rocky coves and surging surf around one corner, and sheltered bays and sandy beaches around the next.
-As you explore the park, the Hazards – a spectacular granite mountain range that rises dramatically from the sheltered turquoise bays – providing an awe-inspiring backdrop that is never far from view.
-However we urge caution that the 11Km trek is Grade 4 for serious and experienced bushwalkers along a 11Km circuit commencing at Hazards Beach.
-For detailed information about the Hazards Circuit.
+As you explore the park, The Hazards – a spectacular granite mountain range that rises dramatically from the sheltered turquoise bays and providing an awe-inspiring backdrop that is never far from view.
+However, we urge caution that the 11km trek is Grade 4 for serious and experienced bushwalkers commencing at Hazards Beach. with detailed information at Hazards Circuit.
 Planning, attire and experience are all critical to enjoy this challenge.
-See our tips below.

-• Mount Amos, is part of the Hazards, which whilst a relatively short track of just over 3.5 Km, is only for the highly experienced bush walkers.
+• Mount Amos, is part of the Hazards, which whilst a relatively short track of just over 3.5 km, is only for the highly experienced bush walkers.
 It is both challenging and rewarding.
-Critical to your enjoyment is being properly equipped and this means checking particularly for wet weather /slippery conditions which are NOT recommended.
+Check for wet weather /slippery conditions which are NOT recommended.

-• Take a drive (about 30 minutes) to Bicheno to explore the famous Bicheno Blowhole, Whalers Lookout, and the fascinating marine life at the local rock pools.
-Nearby Waubs Bay is a beautiful beach perfect paddling, swimming and snorkeling.
-For motor cycle enthusiasts, pop into Bicheno Motorcycle Museum and Restoration, where vintage motorbikes and memorabilia are on display.
+• Take a drive (about 30 mins) to Bicheno to explore the famous Bicheno Blowhole, Whalers Lookout, and the fascinating marine life at the local rock pools.
+Nearby Waubs Bay is a beautiful beach perfect paddling, swimming and snorkelling.
+For motorcycle enthusiasts, pop into Bicheno Motorcycle Museum and Restoration, with vintage motorbikes and memorabilia.
 And if that’s not your thing, slip into nearby galleries.

 Bicheno Freycinet Tasmania Photography Kate Loxton

 • Freycinet Walk & Cycle Track is a far gentler experience and gradient suitable for all ages.
-Covering 4 Km, taking about an hour, you’ll have views of the lower reaches of Mount Baudin, Mount Dove and Mount Amos which belong to the Hazards range of boulders at the base of the mountain.
+Covering 4 km, taking about an hour, with views of Mount Baudin, Mount Dove and Mount Amos which belong to the Hazards range of boulders at the base of the mountain.

-• Hire eBikes here.
-For a different experienced, you can also hire Quad bikes at Freycinet National Park.
+• Hire eBikes.
+For a different experience, also hire Quad bikes at Freycinet National Park.
 All4Adventure offers two hour or half day quad bike experiences in Freycinet National Park, travelling along bush tracks, climbing hills and riding through eucalypt forest to reach the coast.
 Options include single quad bikes or family-friendly three seat vehicles.

-• Freycinet Walking Tours offers a unique experience of a 5.5 hour guided walking tour 5.5-hour day tour through the captivating landscapes of Freycinet National Park.
+• Freycinet Walking Tours offers a unique experience of a 5.5 hr guided walking tour through Freycinet National Park.

 • Wildsight is another resource for summarised walks and tips in Freycinet.

 • Wildlife watching isn’t difficult whether you’re on or off the beaten track with an abundance of Australian native fauna.
-About 50 species co-habitat in this region for example, the timid & nocturnal Pademelons, Long-nosed Potaroos (a small, kangaroo-like creature), Bettongs (a rat-like kangaroo marsupial), Cape Barren Geese, Quolls, Possums including pygmy’s, Sugar Gliders, Echidnas, Long-eared Bats, Wallabies and Wombats.
-You might even spot the endangered Tasmanian devil.
-Keep your camera at the ready an remember to admire but not frighten or capture these unique creatures.
+About 50 species co-habitat in this region like nocturnal Pademelons, Long-nosed Potaroos (a small, kangaroo-like creature), Bettongs (a rat-like kangaroo marsupial), Cape Barren Geese, Quolls, Possums including pygmy’s, Sugar Gliders, Echidnas, Long-eared Bats, Wallabies and Wombats.
+You may spot the endangered Tasmanian devil so keep your camera ready.

-• Read about, be tempted to enter the Freycinet Challenge held annually as a multi-sport event, running over two days within the stunning Freycinet National Park, at Coles Bay in Tasmania.
+• Enter the annual Freycinet Challenge – a multi-sport event, running over 2 days within Freycinet National Park.

-• Springtime wildflowers: Freycinet National Park is bursting in springtime, with Australian native wildflowers – huge varieties of pinks, purples, yellows and white flora.
-For the best wildflower trails, look up Wildflower Trails.
+• Springtime wildflowers: See Freycinet National Park bursting with Australian native wildflowers of pinks, purples, yellows and white flora.
+Discover the best Wildflower Trails.

-• Take to the water explore Wineglass Bay from the water, with opportunities to spot dolphins, seals, and even whales during the right season.
-Boat Tours of Wineglass Bay.
-Try Pennicott’s Wilderness Journeys Wineglass Bay Cruises.
+• Take to the water and explore Wineglass Bay, to spot dolphins, seals, and whales during the right season.
+Boat Tours of Wineglass Bay include Pennicott’s Wilderness Journeys and Wineglass Bay Cruises.

 • Guided Photography Tour.
-A really interesting way to explore the the skies and surrounds with a local photographer, Luke O’Brien who can guide you to the best scenic spots and help you capture the incredible beauty of the area.
+A really interesting way to explore the skies and surrounds with local photographer, Luke O’Brien guiding you to the best scenic spots to capture the incredible beauty of the area.
 It’s a 4 day package for photography & astrophotography enthusiasts usually held in winter.
 Brrrr.

-• Freycinet Coastline by Kayak including an Oyster paddle (of course!) down to the Swan River Estuary (an internationally protected area) to MelShell Oyster Shack for lunch!
+• Freycinet Coastline by Kayak including an Oyster paddle down the Swan River Estuary (an internationally protected area) to MelShell Oyster Shack for lunch!
 You don’t have to paddle over, instead pop over and stay, shuck & chat on shore, a tour that takes you into the workings of the farm.
 For other paddling journey with this crowd, see Freycinet Adventures.
-Rent a kayak or join a guided kayaking tour to explore the beautiful coastline and secluded beaches of Freycinet, including the crystal-clear waters of Wineglass Bay.
+Rent a kayak or join a guided kayaking tour to explore the beautiful coastline and secluded beaches of Freycinet and crystal-clear Wineglass Bay.

 • Golfers aren’t forgotten with a sweeping Par 72 golf course at the Freycinet Golf Club, 6.5 kilometres west of Coles Bay, Tasmania near Freycinet National Park and Wineglass Bay.
 The Slope rating is 130 for Men and 122 for Women.
 Visitors very welcome for rounds and all competitions.
 There’s a commercial kitchen and bar in the clubhouse open from 12pm daily.